Rural Section 8 Housing

 - Verification for all earned and unearned income for the past 30 days for all household members (paystubs, TANF, Per Capita, Child Support, Food Stamps, Social Security, Pensions, etc.

-- Banks statements for the past 30 days
+- Banks statements for the past 30 days for savings account, six months for checking account

 If you are determined eligible and your application is complete, you’ll be issued a Housing Choice Voucher and will have 60 days to find a suitable unit.
 The unit will need to be inspected by the HRDC Housing Inspector to ensure it meets the housing quality standards.